Semiconcave functions in Alexandrov's geometry: Controlled concavity

 \noi{\bf Remark.} From this proof it follows that $\Sigma_p$ is itself smoothable.
 Moreover, there is a non-collapsing sequence of Riemannian metrics $g_n$ on $S^{m-1}$ such that $(S^{m-1},g_n)\GHto\Sigma_p$.
 This observation makes possible to proof a similar statement for iterated spaces of directions of smoothable Alexandrov space.

 In the case of collapsing, the liftings $f_n$ of a function $f$ with controlled concavity type do not have the same controlled concavity type.

-Nevertheless, the liftings are semiconcave and moreover, as was noted in \cite{kapovitch:collapsing}, if $M_n$ is a sequence of $(m+k)$-dimensional Riemannian manifolds with curvature $\ge \kappa$, $M_n\GHto A$, $\dim A=m$, then one has a good control over the sum of $k+1$ maximal eigenvalues of their Hessians.
+Nevertheless, the liftings are semiconcave and moreover, as was noted by Kapovitch in \cite{kapovitch:collapsing}, if $M_n$ is a sequence of $(m+k)$-dimensional Riemannian manifolds with curvature $\ge \kappa$, $M_n\GHto A$, $\dim A=m$, then one has a good control over the sum of $k+1$ maximal eigenvalues of their Hessians.
 In particular, a construction as in the proof of theorem~\ref{thm:strictly-concave} gives a strictly concave function on $A$ for which the liftings $f_n$ on $A_n$ have Morse index $\le k$.
-It follows that one can retract an $\eps$-neighborhood of $p_n$ to a $k$-dimensional CW-complex\footnote{it is unknown whether it could be retracted to an $k$-submanifold.
-If true, it would give some interesting applications}, where $p_n\in A_n$ is a maximum point of $f_n$ and $\eps$ does not depend on $n$.
-This observation gives a lower bound for the \emph{codimension of a collapse}\footnote{in our case, it is $k$; the difference between the dimension of spaces from the collapsing sequence and the dimension of the limit space} to particular spaces.
-For example, for any lower curvature bound $\kappa$, the codimension of a collapse to $\Sigma(\mathbb H\mathrm P^m)$\footnote{i.e. a spherical suspension over $\mathbb H\mathrm P^m$} is at least 3, and for $\Sigma(C a\! \operatorname{P}^2)$ is at least 8 (it is expected to be $\infty$).
-In addition, it yields the following theorem, which seems to be the only sphere theorem which does not assume positiveness of curvature.
+It follows that one can retract an $\eps$-neighborhood of $p_n$ to a $k$-dimensional CW-complex \footnote{it is unknown whether it could be retracted to an $k$-submanifold.
+If true, it would give some interesting applications} , where $p_n\in A_n$ is a maximum point of $f_n$ and $\eps$ does not depend on $n$.
+This observation gives a lower bound for the \emph{codimension of a collapse} \footnote{in our case, it is $k$; the difference between the dimension of spaces from the collapsing sequence and the dimension of the limit space} to particular spaces.
+For example, for any lower curvature bound $\kappa$, the codimension of a collapse to $\Sigma(\mathbb H\mathrm P^m)$ \footnote{that is, the spherical suspension over $\mathbb H\mathrm P^m$} is at least 3, and for $\Sigma(C a\! \operatorname{P}^2)$ is at least 8 (it is expected to be $\infty$).
+In addition, it yields the following funny sphere theorem, it is funny since it does not assume positiveness of curvature.